VIM Regular Expressions are the ugliest

 My head would be spinning, but I’m too happy that I got VIM to do what I want.

-3 Responses to “VIM Regular Expressions are the ugliest”
+3 thoughts on “VIM Regular Expressions are the ugliest”

 :’s/_\v(\w+)/&/